 The next transfer in aquatic ventures was into working with marine mammals.
 Aquariums have always been an an inspiration to me as a child allowing me access to creatures I would have never otherwise known about.
 It was hard not to fall in love with their mysterious nature and become passionate to develop a strong rapport.

-My respect for the planet grows daily from the relationships with animals, knowing that if we do not help them, who will?
-The tough decisions we have to make as a human race now determines our fate on how the planet thrives, how we survive, and will reflect on how we treat others in the future.
+My respect for the how fragile our blue planets eco system is grows daily from the relationships with animals, knowing that if we do not help them, who will?
+The tough decisions we all have to make together, determines our fate on how the planet thrives, how we survive, and will reflect on how we treat others in the future.

 My aspirations as a mermaid has truly transformed me in more ways than the obvious.
 It is a self-made journey born out of love for the sea, that continues to grow from the years of hard work creating a business from the ground up completely on my own with no outside financing or sponsors.